publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stB/ptIII/ch407/m__us_usc_t10_s4411.md

  __Authorization for Instruction of Civilian Students at Foreign Language Center of Defense Language Institute__

     [Pub.
 L. 103–337, div.
-A, title V, § 559][/us/pl/103/337/s559], Oct.
+A, title V][/us/pl/103/337/dA/tV], § 559, Oct.
 5, 1994, [108 Stat.
 2776][/us/stat/108/2776], as amended by [Pub.
 L. 104–201, div.
-A, title III, § 371][/us/pl/104/201/s371], Sept.
+A, title III][/us/pl/104/201/dA/tIII], § 371, Sept.
 23, 1996, [110 Stat.
 2499][/us/stat/110/2499]; [Pub.
 L. 105–85, div.
-A, title X, § 1073(c)(3)][/us/pl/105/85/s1073/c/3], Nov.
+A, title X][/us/pl/105/85/dA/tX], § 1073(c)(3), Nov.
 18, 1997, [111 Stat.
 1904][/us/stat/111/1904], authorized the Secretary of the Army to enter into an agreement with an accredited institution of higher education (or a consortium of such institutions) under which students enrolled at an institution of higher education that was a party to the agreement could receive instruction at the Foreign Language Center of the Defense Language Institute on a space-available basis and to permit other persons who would benefit from the instruction provided at the Center to receive instruction at the Center on a cost-reimbursable, space-available basis, provided that no student could be admitted to the Center to commence a program of instruction beginning after Sept.
 30, 1997.

 ----------